langchain-ai/langchainjs/CONTRIBUTING.md

 #### Running a single test

-To run a single test, run:
+To run a single test, run the following from within a workspace:

 ```bash
 yarn test:single /path/to/yourtest.test.ts